Snore Stop Laser Treatment for Snoring & Sleep Apnea

 Whilst some of these factors can be assisted with lifestyle and sleep posture changes, snoring often persists.
 Some sufferers are forced to consider more invasive and painful treatments such as surgery or the use of uncomfortable mouth splints, however, these have varied levels of success.

 There is a new laser procedure treating the primary cause of snoring.
-At Academy Laser Clinics, we have configured the highly successful V2LR Carbon Dioxide (CO2) laser, used to regenerate and tighten mucosal surfaces, for use on the soft palate.
+At Academy Face and Body, we have configured the highly successful V2LR Carbon Dioxide (CO2) laser, used to regenerate and tighten mucosal surfaces, for use on the soft palate.
 It tightens and shortens the soft palate, reducing vibrations and snoring intensity – we call this Snore Stop Laser.
 The results for our patients have been life changing.

 Snore Stop Laser generally involves 4 x 10 minute in-clinic sessions.
 Patients can return to their normal daily activities immediately after each treatment.